But how do I see the patterns? How do I determine my entry and exit points?

 Don’t let this confuse you.
-When I (or any other trader) talk about candlestick patterns, we’re talking about Japanese candlestick patterns.
+When traders talk about candlestick patterns, they’re talking about Japanese candlestick patterns.

-The whole concept of candlesticks — open-high-close-low in a simple graphic representation — comes from Japanese rice dealers.
-They used a few different styles of charts but what we now call the candlestick was likely introduced sometime in the 1860s.
+The whole concept of candlesticks comes from Japanese rice dealers.
+They used a few different styles of charts, but what we now call the candlestick was likely introduced sometime in the 1700s.

-7 Candlestick Patterns That You Can Take Advantage of While Day Trading
+20 Candlestick Patterns You Can Use While Day Trading

-As you study the following candlestick patterns, remember that context makes a difference.
+As you study the following candlestick patterns, remember that context is everything.

-In the following section, I’ll give you the 7 candlestick patterns — explained — with examples to clarify.
+In the following sections, I’ll show you 20 candlestick patterns with examples.

 #1 The Supernova

 The supernova is one of my favorite chart patterns to play.
-Ok here’s your supernova mantra … repeat after me…
+Here’s your supernova mantra … repeat after me…

-Supernovas occur when stocks experience high volume and high volatility.
+Supernovas occur when a low-float stock experiences high volume and high volatility.
 It’s an explosion in price that can provide many buying opportunities on the way up.
-Then there’s a huge drop in price which provides opportunities for short selling on the way down.
+Then there’s a huge price drop that can provide short-selling opportunities on the way down.

-The supernova can be triggered by almost anything.
-News, world events, company hype, message boards — I’ve seen it all.
+Nearly anything can trigger a supernova — news, world events, hype, Twitter — I’ve seen it all.
 Be careful.
-Sometimes supernovas last longer or are bigger than you think they’ll be going in.
+Sometimes supernovas last longer or go bigger than you expect.

 Example of The Supernova